We’ve got the answers to your questions about mosaic embryos

-What are mosaic embryos?
+What are the different types of IVF embryos?

 Can mosaic embryos develop into healthy babies?